Counsellor for Incoming Peace Fellows:

-The Club assesses, selects and prepares successful candidates for the programme, and as required sometimes offers limited financial assistance for students to attend.
+The Club assesses, selects and prepares successful candidates for programme, and as required sometimes offers limited financial assistance for students to attend.

 Rotary Junior Community Awards

 Primary school students are presented with framed Certificates on a special Club Night in November.
-Students from six schools – Indooroopilly SS, Fig Tree Pocket SS, Kenmore South SS, Ironside SS, The Gap SS and OLR Catholic School – are all presented with Awards following the completion various activities covering Physical Recreation, Skills or Hobbies, Community Service and Social Experiences.
+Students from six schools – Indooroopilly SS, Fig Tree Pocket SS, Kenmore South SS, Ironside SS, The Gap SS and OLR Catholic School – are presented with Awards following the completion various activities covering Physical Recreation, Skills or Hobbies, Community Service and Social Experiences.

 Rotary Youth Leadership Award (RYLA) Camp

 Toowong Rotary is charged with selecting and preparing candidates as participants in week long leadership training camp near Brisbane.
 Candidates are aged between 18–26 and selected on basis their future community leadership potential.
 The Club subsidises the cost of camp.